rzzldzzldesign/100-days-of-code/log.md

 **💅PROGRESS**: Day 1 feeling super tired today so no huge progress.
 Did an hour and a half of Javascript practise including Module 8: Data Types: Objects + Objects References Vs Values from Wes Bos's Beginner Javascript course.
 Also continued with FreeCodeCamps Basic Javascript course.

 **🤔LEARNINGS:** Changing values of properties within an object mutates the original object which can cause bugs.
-When modifying obkects make sure to create a copy of the original using the `...` spread operator.
+When modifying objects make sure to create a copy of the original using the `...` spread operator.

 **🌐LINK:** No link today as its all just taking lessons.